 Most other initiatives are based on preventive actions (raising awareness, information, education, etc.) or waste collection on beaches which The SeaCleaners also organizes either as such or by supporting other NGOs or associations.

 As far as other actions to collect waste at sea are concerned, they are generally of reduced scale (small collecting capacities on trawlers for example or passive collection by drifting for example which collect plastics which are already largely disintegrated.

 The selection of the shipyard where the Manta will be built has not been finalized yet but, considering the width of the boat, not many shipyards have the capacity to build her.

-The collection campaigns will last 30 to 60 days depending on the density of the waste to be collected, the storage capacity of the boat and the availability of renewable energy sources (wind and sun).
+The collection campaigns will last approximately 3 weeks depending on the density of the waste to be collected, the storage capacity of the boat and the availability of renewable energy sources (wind and sun).